bumbacoin/ozziecoinTEST/README.md

 OzzieTEST

-this is a client based on ozziecoin operating on the ozc testnet as it's mainnet.
+this is a client based on ozzietest operating on the ozc testnet as it's mainnet.

 port = 39153
 rpcport = 39152